 Governance built-in

-The range is closely governed by the trustees, with support from Aegon.
-The trustees regularly review the choice available and performance of the funds – checking they’re in line with our Funds Promise.
+The range is closely governed by the Aegon Master Trust trustees, with support from Aegon.
+The trustees regularly review the fund range available and performance of the funds - checking they are in line with our Funds Promise.

 Focus on sustainability

-The Aegon Master Trust fund range applies ESG criteria for all asset classes across the risk spectrum except gilts, with a choice of passive and actively managed funds available.
+The Aegon Master Trust range applies ESG criteria for all asset classes across the risk spectrum except gilts, with both screened passive funds and more actively managed funds available.

-The funds use various methods to achieve their ESG goals, which you can find out more about below.
+The funds offered within the range use various methods to achieve their ESG goals, which you can find out more about below.

 Explore the Aegon Master Trust fund range